Jainism in Bengal: Sheherwali Jains of Murshidabad

 Owing to the influency of the Swetambar Jain Jagat Seth family in the economy and internal politics of 18th century Bengal, five Oswal Jain merchant families - Nahars, Dudhorias, Naulakhas, Dugars, Kotharis from what is now modern Rajasthan migrated and settled down in the cities of Murshidabad and Jiaganj-Azimganj.
 By 1901, their numbers had grown up to 998.
 Sheherwali (meaning 'city dweller') Jains have adapted certain Bengali Hindu customs while maintaining their own distinct identity.
 These Jains conducted trade in silk, muslin & ivory alongside banking & owned palatial mansions like Kathgola Palace.
 One such Jain member, Bijoy Singh Nahar, worked up the ranks of the state Indian National Congress to become West Bengal's Deputy Chief Minister under Ajoy Mukherjee in 1971.

 Johari Seth Jains of Kolkata

 Following the Battle of Plassey, the centre of political power in Bengal shifted away from Murshidabad to Calcutta.
 This caused many Sheherwali Jains to migrate to the city.
 The conquest of Oudh brought Shrimal Jains from Lucknow to the city, alongside many more Oswal Jains from Marwar, all of whom settled down in the city's northern part.
 Here they made fortunes in mercantile activities, & most notably in jewellery business, hence came to be known as Johari Seth (Johari meaning 'jeweller', a title supposedly bestowed by Lord Mayo to a Jain merchant Badridas Mukhim & Seth meaning 'merchant').
 The opulence of the Johari Seth Jain community is testified by the Calcutta Jain temple.
-The Johari Seth community has been strongly anti-communist in a state which had been ruled by communists for 34 years & has voted for the BJP since 1991.
+The Johari Seth Jain community was a big support-base of the Hindu Mahasabha, with one member Padmaraj Jain, being its provincial secretary.
+After independence, they have been strongly anti-communist in a state which had been ruled by communists for 34 years & has voted for the BJP since 1991.